nic-hartley/blog-reblog/README.md

 - `blogrb`:
   A CLI tool to generate a site from a repo, a lot like b/rb's VCS integration.
   (The social features might work a bit differently -- check the docs for details.)
+- `allocate`:
+  IaC to start up and manage the Kubernetes cluster, handle DNS mappings, etc. on Linode.
+  This is only directly useful if you're also using Linode in the same way b/rb does.
+- `k8s`:

-It also has the relevant Kubernetes files to deploy the site to a Kubernetes cluster in `k8s`.
+  Everything needed to build the containers and deploy them to a given Kubernetes cluster.
-The IaC for caching is in `cache`.
-Both also have READMEs explaining how to deploy them.